drasi-project/docs/docs/content/how-to-guides/configure-sources/configure-azure-cosmos-gremlin-source/_index.md

 drasi list source -n my-namespace
 ```

-This will return a simple list of all Sources in the default (or specified) namespace and thier overall status.
+This will return a simple list of all Sources in the default (or specified) namespace and their overall status.
 For example:

 ```
     ID       | AVAILABLE